-Market optimism is leading to budget growth throughout the meeting and incentive travel industry.
+Market optimism leads to growth throughout the meeting and incentive travel industry.

 Creative Group has been ahead of the curve when it comes to tapping into and leveraging trends across the industry.
-In 2017, we asked 120+ incentive program leaders 10 simple questions about their programs.
+We asked 120+ incentive program leaders 10 simple questions about their programs in a 2017 survey.
 As a company that designs programs and experiences to help our clients reach their full potential, we wanted to know just how confident others were when it came to how well their programs delivered on program objectives, how well they motivated their teams and if they were operating in the most effective way.

 It turned out that the majority of our respondents lacked confidence when it came to certain aspects of their programs, including how to mitigate rising F&B and hotel costs and maximize ROI without compromising organizational goals and objectives.
 When market trends begin to affect the efficacy and profitability of your programs, an in-depth sales incentive audit can help increase cost savings.

 Here are other key trends that will affect organizations, their products and services, and the workforce in 2018.